.edu

-The domain name .edu is a sponsored top-level domain (sTLD) in the Domain Name System of the Internet.
+edu is a sponsored top-level domain (sTLD) in the Domain Name System of the Internet.
 The domain was implemented in 1985 to create a domain name hierarchy for organizations with a focus on education.
 At the time, it was open for registration for entities from any region.
-Since 2001, new registrants for second-level domain names have been required to be United States–affiliated institutions of higher education.
+Since October 29, 2001, new registrants for second-level domain names have been required to be United States-accredited institutions of higher education.